-The Pro Bono Program requires all students enrolled as of August 2010 to complete at least 30 hours of pro bono work in order to graduate.*
+The Pro Bono Program requires all students enrolled to complete at least 30 hours of pro bono work in order to graduate.

-The Pro Bono Program seeks to develop students’ commitment to pro bono work and to expose students to careers through which they can serve the public.
-Performing pro bono work is also a means for students to gain practical legal experience and build a professional network.
+The Pro Bono Program seeks to develop students’ commitment to pro bono work and expose them to careers through which they can serve the public.
+Pro bono work is also a means for students to gain practical legal experience and build a professional network.

 Pro Bono Program Student Required Actions

 In order for their hours to count toward satisfying the Pro Bono Program, students must do the following:

 - Secure a placement that satisfies the four criteria listed below

 - Obtain approval of the placement from Leslie Becker Wilson (email@example.com)